tweekmonster/braceless.vim/README.md

 ### Somewhat intelligent auto-indent

 Ever wished for autoindent that didn't make you fix the indent?
 Wish no more, pal.
+Just add `+indent`.
 It's not perfect, but it's definitely better.
 There is even PEP 8 indentation built in, and if you use [delimitMate](https://github.com/Raimondi/delimitMate) with the `expand_cr` option enabled, Braceless will disable it temporarily when you're messing with block arguments.

-If you prefer the built-in autoindent, don't add the `+indent` option to the `BracelessEnable` command.

 ![braceless-autoindent](https://cloud.githubusercontent.com/assets/111942/13276832/41eb5e76-da91-11e5-9d29-0537dd887f2b.gif)